 - Pick your pan size and Spray the sides with Bakers Joy and line the bottom with parchment paper - I like to use a 10x3 inch round pan, You can use a 12x2 inch pan or two 8x2 inch pans

-- Heat 2 C of the sugar in a small pan with the water until the sugar has completely dissolved to a syrup.
+- Heat 2 C of the sugar in a medium pan with the water until the sugar has completely dissolved to a syrup.

 - Place the butter in the hot syrup and stir, then add the chocolate and stir to combine until the chocolate melts and the mixture is smooth.
 Remove from heat and cool slightly.